ENSwR/simulation/configs/README.md

 **Default: False**

-**Note:** If decay is enabled then a [lifespan](#lifespan-(required-for-decay)) parameter must be configured for both species, otherwise an error will be produced.
+**Note:** If decay is enabled then a [lifespan](#lifespan-(required-for-decay)) parameter must be configured for both types, otherwise an error will be produced.

 ### <ins>diffusion</ins>
 Boolean (True/False) which toggles whether the model will include diffusion